-Also known as the hug of life, the Heimlich manoeuvre is performed on a pet whose upper air passageway is blocked by a foreign object.
-It is designed to force the object out of the passageway by applying a sudden squeeze of pressure on the cat’s abdomen, which forces air up the windpipe and trachea and dislodges the object.
+Also called the hug of life, the Heimlich maneuver is a procedure used on a pet whose upper air passageway is blocked by a foreign object.
+Its purpose is to force the object out of the passageway by applying a sudden squeeze of pressure on the cat’s abdomen.
+This forces air up the windpipe and trachea and dislodges the object.

 Open the cat’s mouth and pull his tongue forward.
 See if it possible to remove the object with a finger sweep.
 Don’t perform a blind finger sweep as you may push the object further down.
-Be careful not to be bitten.
-If this is not possible, you will have to continue onto the Heimlich manoeuvre below.
+If this is not possible, you will have to continue onto the Heimlich maneuver below.

-Check the mouth for the object with a finger sweep.
-If the object has been dislodged, it is no longer necessary to perform the Heimlich manoeuvre.
+- Check the mouth for the object with a finger sweep.
+If the object dislodges, it is no longer necessary to perform the Heimlich maneuver.
 If he is still not breathing, perform another check of the mouth as the object may have been dislodged enough to grab it with your fingers.
-If it still hasn’t been dislodged perform the Heimlich manoeuvre again.
+Perform the Heimlich maneuver again if it still hasn’t been dislodged.

 Do not practice this procedure on an animal or person.
 Only use when necessary.